When Is a Police Encounter an Investigative Stop?

 Q: Should I reveal my personal information during an investigative stop?

 A: Yes.
 If the police have “reasonable suspicion” to conduct an investigative stop, you may be found guilty of a separate criminal offense if you do not provide your name, address, or date of birth when asked to do so.
 That remains true even if you were not actually involved in criminal activity, so long as the “reasonable suspicion” was warranted.
 However, if your age or date of birth is an element of an offense you are suspected of having committed, such as underage drinking, you do not have to provide that information.
+You should never provide false information to such questions, as doing so could lead to additional criminal charges.

 Q: Must the police read me my “Miranda rights” during an investigative stop?